Bucket Elevators: The Choice for Vertical Aggregate Handling

 Dust Control

-Dust is a common challenge among aggregate operations, particularly when it comes to handling and moving around materials.
-Depending on the material, fugitive dust may result in a hazardous work environment, premature equipment wear, or unacceptable product loss.
+Dust is a common challenge among aggregate operations.
+Depending on the material, fugitive dust may result in a hazardous work environment, premature equipment wear, unacceptable product loss, or all of the above.

 Aggregates Typically Handled with a Bucket Elevator